dphiffer/chickenbot.phiffer.org/README.md

 npm start
 ```

-## Setup Twilio
+## Setup Twilio webhook

-Configure the phone number to send webhook requests to the chickenbot server.
+Configure the phone number to send webhook requests to the chickenbot server for incoming SMS messages.
+The URL should be something like `https://chickenbot.example.com/message`.

+## Setup Google webhook

+1. From the Google Sheet, go to the menu Extensions > Apps Script
+2. Paste the code from the file `webhook.gs`
+3. Replace the `url` and `secret` variables with your own values
+4. Configure `sendWebhook` from the `Head` deployment `from Spreadsheet` to run `on edit`
+5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets

-## Schedule tasks
+## Admin commands

-From the admin phone, send a `schedule` SMS to the chickenbot phone number to schedule
-tasks for the coming week.
+From the admin phone:

+* Send a `schedule` SMS to the chickenbot phone number to schedule tasks for the coming week
+* Send `announce: [message]` to relay a message to everyone
+* Send `[name]: [message]` to relay a message to a particular person by name